Analysis | What You Need to Know About the Spreading Coronavirus

 7. What’s a coronavirus?

 Coronaviruses are named for their crown-like shape.
-There’s a large family of them.
+There’s a large family of them, responsible for diseases that range in severity from the common cold to MERS.
 Some transmit easily from person to person, while others do not.
 The WHO says that new strains emerge periodically around the globe, and several known versions are circulating in animals and haven’t infected humans.
-They tend to morph and mutate, which means the level of risk they pose can change the longer they circulate in humans.

 8. Where did it come from?